poni-henry/picoCTF_2023_WriteUps/General Skills/Permissions.md

 ## Steps
 1. **Step One: Make an ssh connection to the remote computer.**

+All the information required to make the ssh connection will be provided once the instance of the challenge is started.
 **If using webshell**:
 <pre>
 ssh [options] UserName@SSHserver.example.com